dthyresson/rw-town-hall-chatbot-demo/README.md

 * `yarn rw exec gen-docs` fetches docs from a local RedwoodJS folder uploads docs to Langbase; keeps hash to upload only docs changed since last upload. needs `LANGBASE_MEMORY_NAME_DOCS`

+> Note: All generated files are kept in the `.rw-chatbot` directory at the base of your project

 ## Future